cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 | ML-DSA-87  | TBD (requested assignment -50)     | CBOR Object Signing Algorithm for ML-DSA-87
 {: #cose-algorithms align="left" title="COSE algorithms for ML-DSA"}

-# The Algorithm Key Type
+# Algorithm Key Pair Type

 The Algorithm Key Pair (AKP) Type is used to express Public and Private Keys for use with Algorithms.
 When this key type is used the "alg" JSON Web Key Parameter or COSE Key Common Parameter is REQUIRED.